-ToHealth Ltd of 41 York Road London SE1 7NJ (registered office: Park House, 116 Park Street, London, W1K 6AF) collects, processes and holds data for the sole purpose of providing healthcare, occupational health and screening services to our clients and patients.
+ToHealth Ltd of 41 York Road London SE1 7NJ (registered office: Holly House, 73-75 Sankey Street, Warrington, WA1 1SL) collects, processes and holds data for the sole purpose of providing healthcare, occupational health and screening services to our clients and patients.
 Records may be electronic, on paper or a mixture of both, and we use a combination of working practices and technology to ensure that your information is kept confidential and secure.
 All ToHealth staff have a legal and contractual responsibility to respect the confidentiality of information, and access to confidential information is restricted to only those who have a reasonable need to access it.
 ToHealth staff all undergo regular training in how to manage and keep data safe and secure.

 We collect personal information from you through your contact with us, including by phone, by email, through our websites and health portals, through our screening software, by post, by filling in application or other forms, through social media or direct contact through meeting with our healthcare staff.
 We also might collect information from other people and organisations such as your employer.

 The information we collect about you can be categorised into two areas:

 Standard Personal Information